 Resume writer’s tip: Use descriptive action verbs

-Action verbs add dimension to your resume and demonstrate a proactive approach to work.
-These words bring your experiences to life, showing the employer how you actively contributed to projects.
+Action verbs add an important dimension to your resume by showing how you’ve actively contributed to projects.
 Statements that start with “I was responsible for” can become redundant and take up too much space.
 Instead, begin bullet points with powerful action verbs like the ones below to make your college resume more engaging and memorable for potential employers:

 Action Verbs | |